redbadger/crux/docs/src/getting_started/Web/index.md

 and Leptos guides and [`dx`](https://dioxuslabs.com/learn/0.4/CLI/installation/) for the Dioxus guide.

-When using Rust throughout, we can simple use Cargo to add the shared and shared_types crates directly to our app.
+When using Rust throughout, we can simply use Cargo to add the `shared` and `shared_types` crates directly to our app.

 ![build flow](./flow_rust.svg)